jakov1002/Absenteeism_udemy/README.md

 The preprocessing, machine learning, model (re)application, and Python integration part of Udemy's Integrating Python, SQL, and Tableau course which I completed.

+I did not just follow along, I had to find solutions to errors and do some things differently.

-All necessary explanations are contained within the notebooks themselves.
+All necessary code explanations are contained at the beginning of the notebooks themselves.
+By doing this I tried to show my understanding of the subject matter.

 Best viewing sequence: